-The Department of Psychiatry is a HSE-run facility in Tallaght University Hospital that provides around the clock scheduled and emergency psychiatric services for a catchment of 262,000, including Tallaght, Ballyfermot, Clondalkin and Crumlin.
+The Department of Psychiatry is a HSE-run facility in Tallaght University Hospital that provides scheduled and emergency psychiatric services for a catchment of 262,000, including Tallaght, Ballyfermot, Clondalkin and Crumlin.

-Some of the clinical services provided by the Department includes:
+The clinical services provided by the department include:

 - Psychiatry of Later Life Service

 - Liaison Psychiatry Service to Tallaght University Hospital (Adult and Later Life)

 - 24 hour cover for the Emergency Department, Tallaght University Hospital

 The Department is approved for basic and higher specialist training by the College of Psychiatrists of Ireland and for training by the Irish College of General Practitioners.
 The department provides structured undergraduate teaching to students of the Trinity College Dublin Medical School as well as contributing to postgraduate Nurse education and AHP education.